 Watchful Waiting for MGUS Patients

-If there are findings to suggest that MGUS starts to cause problems during watchful waiting, patients may receive further evaluation from one or more of the following types of physicians: a nephrologist (renal/kidney specialist), a neurologist (brain/spine and nerve specialist), and/or a hematologist (blood and bone marrow specialist).
+If watchful waiting shows MGUS is progressing, you may receive treatment from one or more of the following types of physicians: a nephrologist (renal/kidney specialist), a neurologist (brain/spine and nerve specialist), and/or a hematologist (blood and bone marrow specialist).

 If you have been diagnosed with MGUS, be sure you have a regular check-up plan in place with a specialist such as a hematologist.
 The hematologists at Virginia Oncology Associates are available for a consultation to see if a watchful waiting program is right for you and to assess your risk for developing blood or bone marrow cancers.